Homemade Cocktail Sauce

 I honestly, don’t even bother with dirtying measuring cups anymore.
 I just eyeball it and taste at the end to see if I need more or less of anything.

-Don’t worry, I’ll give you measurements in the homemade cocktail sauce recipe just so you have a base to start from.
 But I really want to enforce that this is a matter of personal taste too, so feel free to adjust to your taste buds.

 Tips for Making Cocktail Sauce